devicemagic/MapModeToggle/README.md

 # Basic Usage

+The easiest way to get started with this simple widget is to look inside the app directory that contains example usage in both Kotlin and Java activities.
+Below is an overview of how the example project is utilizing the library.

 #### Map Mode Toggle XML

 To use this widget in your layout simply copy and paste the xml below.
 This provides the default functionality.